ID00010851/webtech-cw2/README.md

 You can use the data of database, anmely, all dreams data by sending a request to the url below:

 http://dream-10851.glitch.me/api/v1/dreams

+## Project Folder Structure

+The project has been built with a very functional folder tree.
+Each file types are placed in a relative general directory, such as, routes, views, etc. Main entry point - app.js is in the first layer of the tree.
+NPM files are present along with documentation.
+Public folder has all style file.